Ameliorated-LLC/amecs/README.md

 ## Extra Functions

-Currently this section only contains legacy functions, these are only useful for versions of AME predating the [REDACTED].
+This section contains small, beta, or legacy functions.
+Legacy functions are only useful for versions of AME predating the [REDACTED].

+#### Hibernation

+This function allows for enabling or disabling the hibernation option in Windows.

+At its core, the following commands are used:

+    powercfg /HIBERNATE /TYPE FULL

+Or the following for disabling hibernation:

+    powercfg /HIBERNATE OFF

-#### Windows Script Host
+#### Windows Script Host (Legacy)

 This function allows for enabling or disabling Windows Script Host (WSH).
 WSH is necessary for some programs.